 - As an adult, you should also get a fasting blood sugar test to screen for diabetes.
-The U.S. Preventive Services Task Force recommends screening for abnormal blood glucose and type 2 diabetes in adults over age 45, or people over 40 who are overweight or obese (and repeating testing every three years if the results are normal).
+The U.S. Preventive Services Task Force recommends screening for abnormal blood glucose and type 2 diabetes in adults over age 45, or people over 40 who are overweight or have obesity (and repeating testing every three years if the results are normal).
 Individuals at higher risk, including those who have family members who have diabetes, may be recommended to be screened earlier or more frequently.

 Ovarian cancer screening: Why it may not be recommended

 Ovarian cancer is the second-most common gynecological cancer and the fifth leading cause of cancer deaths in women in the United States.